 And that’s because back then, there were no balance bikes.

-Here are 5 reasons why I think balance bikes is better than training wheels.
+Here are 5 reasons why I think balance bikes are better than training wheels.

 1. Learn Balancing and Coordination